FranceVisiting.com

 Indeed, inspired by the diversity of French regions, Les Paysages collection, launched in 2016, covers their singular personalities, through their most iconic scents.

-For instance, Bucoliques de Provence, a limited edition fragrance, predicts the beginning of a new collection inspired by the treasures from those different regions of France.
-This perfume pays homage to the history of the perfumery capital, Grasse in Provence.
 A regional speciality, particularly identifiable thanks to its distinctive lavender fields, embalming the windy currents since the 17th century and deeply linked to the historic production of leather.
 In order to revive this bucolic atmosphere, L’Artisan Parfumeur has thus combined lavender and leather with some iris and spices, resulting to a soft and faceted scent.
-Furthermore, this Bucoliques de Provence edition offers to your senses, a fresh breeze to your mind.
+Furthermore, this Bucoliques de Provence edition offers to your senses, like a fresh breeze to your mind.

-On the other hand, inspired by the charm of this previous collection, another composition was heading into the West side of France this time, cradled by winds and tides… Un Air de Bretagne, reveals this rocked spirit of Brittany, through surveyed landscapes and its raging waves, materialized by the perfumer Juliette Karagueuzoglou who decided to develop this perfume around a fresh and salty marine accord…
+Un Air de Bretagne reveals this rocked spirit of Brittany, through surveyed landscapes and its raging waves, materialized by the perfumer Juliette Karagueuzoglou who decided to develop this perfume around a fresh and salty marine accord…

-Providing a new exotic breath to this Classic Collection, the perfumer Aliénor Massenet accomplished to resurrect one of the initial inspirations of the founder Jean Laporte, notably in terms of faraway odours…
+Providing a new exotic breath to this Classic Collection, the perfumer Aliénor Massenet accomplished to resurrect one of the initial inspirations of the founder Jean Laporte, notably in terms of faraway odours (photo credits : Mollie Bosworth).

 “The images were just beginning to take shape and I felt a vanilla pod, simply dressed in bergamot, immortal flower, benzoin and tolu balm, on which would pass a salty and iodized breeze, light as a caress.
+The whole story was already there… ” admits the creator Aliénor Massenet.

 This realization would have been possible thanks to a concentrate of this only orchid able of producing any edible fruit, in other words the Vanilla planifolia.
 This long liana grows on the Madagascar mainlands, considered in a way as a 8th green continent.
 This olfactory vegetal species is a national pride there, among a range of 3000 other varieties, identify as one of the oldest ecosystems in the entire world.

-What makes this essence so precious, depends on its flower traditionally fertilized by human hands, in order to give birth to these miraculous green pods that we lock up for several weeks to make them “sweat” and brown (photo credits: PetalSalad Art).
+What makes this essence so precious, depends on its flower traditionally fertilized by human hands, in order to give birth to these miraculous green pods that we lock up for several weeks to make them sweat and brown (photo credits: PetalSalad Art).

 This miracle takes place in the northeast region of the island where has been developed a fair trade program allowing 4000 farmers make a living from their culture and educate their children.

 After those jewels being checked by hand over fifty times, this brown pod concentrates then the delicious nectar that the perfumer covets, consequently a kaleidoscope made of woody, spicy, leathery and smoky aromas.
-A pioneering mix, wearing the vanilla color, still preserved in the emblematic smoked flacon, worth to try once in a lifetime!
+A pioneering mix, wearing the vanilla color, still preserved in the emblematic smoked flask, worth to try once in a lifetime!

 Recommended price (for 100ml): 135 euros

-More information on the official website
+More information on their official website

 Leave a Reply